March 9, 2026

 Music

-She's the author of a book on glyphosate titled Toxic Legacy, How the Wheat Killer Glyphosate is Destroying Our Health and the Environment, which was released by Chelsea Green Publishers July 1st, 2021.
+She's the author of a book on glyphosate titled Toxic Legacy, How the Weed Killer Glyphosate is Destroying Our Health and the Environment, which was released by Chelsea Green Publishers July 1st, 2021.
 Welcome, Stephanie.

 Dr. Stephanie Seneff: So great to be here.
 Thank you for having me.

-I think I got this from you, perhaps at a last show.
-American crops about one pound of glyphosate per person per year is used.
+And I want to ask you a foundational question.
+Is it still, I think I got this from you, perhaps at the last show, American crops about one pound of glyphosate per person per year is used.
 Is that still accurate?
-Wow.

-Dr. Stephanie Seneff: That's right.
+Dr. Stephanie Seneff: Wow.
+That's right.

-Dr. Stephanie Seneff: I started out around...
-I was aware of autism from way back.
+Dr. Stephanie Seneff: I started out around, I was aware of autism from way back.
 I had a friend back in the early 1980s whose son got a DPT shot, had a bad reaction, had seizures a week later and was diagnosed with autism, later diagnosed with autism.
 And that planted a seed in my mind about autism to watch for it.
+And I saw the numbers going up in the 2000s, early 2000s, consistently going up every year.
+And there was kind of like, oh, we're just diagnosing it more, don't worry, type of messaging.

 But I didn't think so.
 I thought there has to be something in the environment that's doing this.
 And I was determined to figure out what it was.
 And I did start with vaccines.
 I worked on looking at other things too, like lead and mercury in the teeth and all kinds of fluoride, various things that I could find looking for correlations, not seeing it really.
 The vaccines are correlated for sure.
 And I think they're a causal factor.
 But I didn't feel like the vaccines were the whole story.
 After about five years, I happened to be at a conference where Professor Don Huber was speaking about glyphosate.
-He gave a two-hour presentation, and I didn't know what glyphosate was.
+He gave a two-hour presentation and I didn't know what glyphosate was.

 I'm embarrassed to admit this was in 2012.
 I didn't know the word.
 But I was like, well, that sounds interesting.
 Let me check it out.